Uniform rectifiability and elliptic operators satisfying a Carleson measure condition. Part I: The small constant case: Introduction

-We note that this is stronger than the relaxed Kenig-Pipher condition mentioned above and hence Theorem \ref{thm:hmu} remains true for this new class of matrices.
-We also mention in passing a qualitative version obtained in \cite{ABHM}, as well as related (quantitative) results of \cite{HMM} and \cite{AGMT} that are valid in the absence of any connectivity hypothesis.
+We observe that, in the presence of hypothesis \ref{H1}, the latter condition is stronger than the relaxed DKP condition \eqref{KP-s-relaxed}; hence Theorem \ref{thm:hmu} remains true for this new class of matrices.
+We also mention in passing that a qualitative version of this fact was obtained in \cite{ABHM}, and that there are related (quantitative) results in \cite{HMM} and \cite{AGMT} that are valid in the absence of any connectivity hypothesis.

+Nonetheless, it has remained an open problem to address such issues, assuming only that the coefficients satisfy the DKP condition (specifically, the weighted $W^{1,2}$ Carleson measure estimate \eqref{KP-s-relaxed}, as opposed to the $W^{1,1}$ version \eqref{HMT-CM}).
+Observe that the former is both weaker, and more natural: for example, operators verifying \eqref{KP-s-relaxed} arise as pullbacks of constant coefficient operators (see \cite[Introduction]{KP}), and also in the linearization of ``$A$-harmonic" (i.e., generalized $p$-harmonic) operators (see \cite[Section 4]{LV}).
+In particular, in light of \cite{HMMTZ} and the examples included there the DKP condition is sharp.

-One of the main motivations of this series of papers is to understand whether the \textbf{elliptic measure} of a variable-coefficient divergence form elliptic operator distinguishes between a rectifiable and a purely unrectifiable boundary.
-In other words, our goal is to find classes of variable-coefficient operators for which the $A_\infty$ property of the associated elliptic measure guarantees that the boundary of the domain is uniformly rectifiable or equivalently if the domain in question satisfies the exterior corkscrew condition.
-Geometrically we consider bounded uniform domains $\Omega\subset \mathbb{R}^n$ with $n\ge 3$ (see Definition \ref{def:uniform}) with Ahlfors regular boundary (see Definition \ref{def:ADR}).
-Analytically we consider second order divergence form elliptic symmetric operators, that is, $L=-\divg(\mathcal{A}(\cdot)\nabla)$, where $\mathcal{A}= \big( a_{ij}\big)_{i,j=1}^n$ is a variable real symmetric uniformly elliptic matrix where the latter means that there exist constants $0<\lambda\le \Lambda<\infty$ such that for almost all $X\in\Omega$,
+All in all, the main motivation for this paper and its companion \cite{HMMTZ} is to understand whether the elliptic measure of a DKP divergence form elliptic operator distinguishes between a rectifiable and a purely unrectifiable boundary.
+As in Theorem \ref{thm:hmu}, we make the background assumption that $\Omega\subset \mathbb{R}^n$, $n\ge 3$, is a uniform domain (see Definition \ref{def:uniform}) with an Ahlfors regular boundary (Definition \ref{def:ADR}).
+Analytically we consider second order divergence form symmetric elliptic operators, that is, $L=-\divg(\mathcal{A}(\cdot)\nabla)$, where $\mathcal{A}= \big( a_{ij}\big)_{i,j=1}^n$ is a real symmetric matrix-valued function on $\Omega$, satisfying the usual uniform ellipticity condition